tasharen/ngui/Assets/NGUI/ReadMe.txt

 -----------------
  Version History
 -----------------

+1.71:
+- NEW: You can now add a colored shadow/bevel or an outline effect to your labels.

 1.70:
 - NEW: Right click stuff has been replaced by just 'lastTouchID' with added support for the middle mouse button.